 |Private Google Access|

-|GCP VM instances require an internal IP address and can't have external IP addresses.||Connect to the public IP addresses of Google APIs and services through the VPC network's Internet gateway.||Supports most Google APIs and services||Use this option to connect to Google APIs and services without giving your GCP resources external IP addresses.|
+|Google Cloud VM instances without external IP addresses.||Connect to the standard external IP addresses or Private Google Access domains and VIPs for Google APIs and services through the Virtual Private Cloud (VPC) network's default internet gateway.||Supports most Google APIs and services.
+Also supports access to App Engine applications.||Use this option to connect to Google APIs and services without giving your Google Cloud resources external IP addresses.|

 |Private Google Access for on-premises hosts|

-|On-premises hosts require an internal IP address.
-Hosts can have external IP addresses.||Connect to the public IP addresses of Google APIs and services through a VPN tunnel or interconnect by using a restricted IP address range.||Google services that support the restricted Google IP address range||Use this option to connect to Google APIs and services through a VPC network.
+|On-premises hosts with or without external IP addresses.||Connect to Google APIs and services, from your on-premises network, through a Cloud VPN tunnel or Cloud Interconnect by using one of the Private Google Access-specific domains and VIPs.||The Google services that you can access depend on which Private Google Access-specific domain you use.||Use this option to connect to Google APIs and services through a VPC network.
 This method doesn't require your on-premises hosts to have external IP addresses.|

 |Private services access|

-|GCP VM instances require an internal IP address.
-Instances can have external IP addresses.||Connect to a Google or third-party managed VPC network through a VPC Network Peering connection.||Supports some Google or third-party services||Use this option to connect to specific Google and third-party services without assigning external IP addresses to your GCP and Google or third-party resources.|
+|Google Cloud VM instances with or without external IP addresses.||Connect to a Google or third-party managed VPC network through a VPC Network Peering connection.||Supports some Google or third-party services||Use this option to connect to specific Google and third-party services without assigning external IP addresses to your Google Cloud and Google or third-party resources.|

 Private Google Access

 Private Google Access has no effect on instances that have external IP addresses.
-Instances with external IP addresses can access the Internet, according to the Internet access requirements.
+Instances with external IP addresses can access the internet, according to the internet access requirements.
 They don't need any special configuration to send requests to the external IP addresses of Google APIs and services.

 You enable Private Google Access on a subnet by subnet basis; it's a setting for subnets in a VPC network.
 To enable a subnet for Private Google Access and to view the requirements, see Configuring Private Google Access.

-Private Google Access permits access to Cloud and Developer APIs and most GCP services, except for the following services:
+Private Google Access permits access to Cloud and Developer APIs and most Google Cloud services, except for the following services:

 - Cloud SQL

-Instead, Private services access might support one or more of them.
+Instead, private services access might support one or more of them.

-subnet-a but not for
+but not for

 - Firewall rules in

-the VPC network allow egress to
+the VPC network have been configured to allow egress to

 0.0.0.0/0(or at least to the server IPs for Google APIs and services).